hiromisyo/EGonc/readme.md

 `Python Pretrain_Egonc_gcn_model2_bn_inductive.py`
 ## Finetune
-fter the pre-training is complete and the model's pre-training parameters are obtained, run the following code for fine-tuning to get the test results.
+After the pre-training is complete and the model's pre-training parameters are obtained, run the following code for fine-tuning to get the test results.

 `Python Finetune_Egonc_gcn_model2_bn_inductive`